stephanmax/stephanmax.is/src/writing/2018-10-24-using-web-components-for-embedded-demos.md

 </script>
 [/demo]

 The magic happens in line `A` where we take the template’s content, import it as a DOM node, and append it to the shadow root.
 That way the `script` gets parsed and executed.
 Please note that, as opposed to the shadow DOM’s scoped CSS, JavaScript is not encapsulated from the get-go.
 If you query the `document` inside the shadow DOM you still target the surrounding `document`.
-That’s why we need line `B` to explicitly grab a handle on the  “document” established by the shadow tree below the shadow root.
+That’s why we need line `B` to explicitly grab a handle on the document established by the shadow tree below the shadow root.
 Moving forward we can treat the `demo` variable as if we were targetting `document`, for example call `appendChild` on it.

 ## A Short Node on Shortcodes